NAD C 700 BluOS Streaming Amplifier Reviewed

 • The color display screen is not a touchscreen.
 I mention this due to the trend of this type of control being common in cars and appliances.
 While I appreciate touchscreens’ wow factor and sophistication, it’s not all rainbows and unicorns.
 My NAD M17 AV processor’s touchscreen is rarely accessed due to the organic way of interacting with the processor from my seated position on the couch through the remote – call me lazy.

-• The NAD C 700 lacks a headphone output; however wireless headphones are supported with two-way aptX HD Bluetooth.
-If you’re a vinyl enthusiast, the pack of a phono stage input might be a concern.
+• The NAD C 700 lacks a headphone output; however wireless audiophile headphones are supported with two-way aptX HD Bluetooth.
+If you’re an audiophile turntable enthusiast, the pack of a phono stage input might be a concern.
 Still, an outboard phono stage would solve the problem cheaply and easily, and some turntables have an internal phono preamp, allowing direct connection via the analog RCA inputs.

 The NAD C 700 is a very powerful streaming front end for Greg Handy's reference audiophile system